antoineco/aco-tomcat/README.md

 Tomcat group.
 Defaults to `${tomcat_user}`.

 #####`enable_extras`
-Whether to install tomcat extra libraries.
+Whether to install Tomcat extra libraries.
 Boolean value.
 Defaults to `false`.
 *Warning:* extra libraries are enabled globally if defined within the global context

+#####`extras_source`
+Source of the Tomcat extra libraries.
+Supports local files, puppet://, http://, https:// and ftp://.
+Defaults to `http://archive.apache.org/dist/tomcat/tomcat-<maj_version>/v<version>/bin/extras`

 #####`extras_package_name`
-Package name for tomcat extra libraries.
+Package name for Tomcat extra libraries.
 If set, forces installation of Tomcat extra libraries from a package repository instead of Apache servers.
 The `ensure` attribute of the package resource will then default to the same value as `${package_ensure}`.
 Defaults to `undef`.

 #####`manage_firewall`
 Whether to automatically manage firewall rules.
 Boolean value.
 Defaults to `false`.